 5 Ways Your Business Can Support Working Parents

-Making parental leave accessible and inclusive for all is an important start in supporting families.
+Making parental leave accessible and inclusive for all is an important start in supporting working parents and families.
 Employers can add salary top-ups, additional health benefits, and childcare and family resources for parents and growing families.

-While many corporations have structured benefits in place for working parents, employees may feel pressure to continue working during parental leave, or even reject parental leave or the added benefits companies offer when a workplace culture rewards facetime, and overwork.
+While many corporations have structured benefits in place for working parents, employees may feel pressure to continue working during parental leave.
+They may even reject parental leave or the added benefits companies offer when a workplace culture rewards face-time, and overwork.
 This road often leads to additional stress, burnout, and higher employee turnover.
-Creating a culture that values health, family, and work-life balance will pay dividends and increase the wellbeing and overall ability for working parents.
+Creating a culture that values health, family, and work-life balance will pay dividends and increase the well-being and overall ability for working parents.

 - Clear Communication

-Setting clear expectations in regard to timelines and deadlines, defining “urgent” emails, or any mandatory in-person meetings will help parents better manage their time at work and at home, and avoid any assumptions about response time and availability.
-For employees who are also caregivers, regular check-ins may be set at ongoing intervals as time progresses, the needs and expectations will also evolve.
+Setting clear expectations in regard to timelines and deadlines is very important.
+Clearly defining “urgent” emails or any mandatory in-person meetings will help parents better manage their time at work and at home, and avoid any assumptions about response time and availability.
+For employees who are also caregivers, regular check-ins may be set at ongoing intervals and as time progresses the needs and expectations will also evolve.

-By providing comprehensive employee benefit programs and enhancing corporate culture to support working parents, business owners can boost employee morale and empower families.
+By providing comprehensive employee benefit plans and enhancing corporate culture to support working parents, business owners can boost employee morale and empower families.

 Email firstname.lastname@example.org for a consultation and any questions you may have as to how employee benefits can support your team, your business, and help you support working parents.

 We can also be reached by calling 780-437-5070.